-The measurement of the Bank's liquidity situation is based on stress tests, which aim to ensure that the Bank has sufficient liquidity, from both a short-term and longterm perspective, across various stressed scenarios and considering various liquidity generating actions, which reflect the Bank's Recovery Plan.
+The measurement of the Bank's liquidity situation is based on stress tests, which aim to ensure that the Bank has sufficient liquidity, from both a short-term and long-term perspective, across various stressed scenarios and considering various liquidity generating actions.
 The stress tests are carried out on a combination of market wide and idiosyncratic stress on a regular and ad hoc basis.
-In these stress tests, it is assumed that the Bank does not have access to Handelsbanken Group funding for the first month of a stress and at the same time, some deposits from households and companies are withdrawn over the stressed horizon per segmented depositor types.
-It is further assumed that the Bank will continue to conduct its core activities, that loans to households and companies will be renewed at maturity and that customers will utilise issued commitments and credit facilities either in part or in full dependent on the customer type.
-The stress tests assume that the cash assets in the liquidity reserve are used.